Employment

 EXPECTED HIRING SALARY RANGE:

-$16.39 to $17.69 per hour plus a $1,500 sign-on bonus after successful completion of three (3) months of employment.
+$15.33 - $16.83 per hour.
 Rate will commensurate with qualifications and experience.
 Successful candidate will gain experience and education for advancement in the childcare field.

 Review of applicants to begin immediately and continue until position is filled.
 Candidates must currently reside or be willing to relocate to New York State at time of employment.
 Additionally, maintaining New York State residency will be required for the duration of employment.